So, I come home and my wife says the dreaded words, “Wait until you hear what your daughter did today.”

 I asked her how many kids at her school had nose rings like that.
 She said, a couple.
 I said, “And when you talk about one of those kids, I’m guessing they are known as The Kid With The Nose Ring.
 That ring becomes their one distinguishing characteristic.
 Not their eyes, or their smile, or their kindness, but…a nose ring.”

 It sounds simple, but as a parent, it’s really easy to fall into “Because I said so” mode.
-I suspect the nose ring thing is merely a precursor to other bridges I’m not excited to cross, but after seeing how this one played out between my daughter and me, I will definitely put this one in the win column.
+I suspect the nose ring thing is merely a precursor to other bridges I’m not excited to cross, but after seeing how this one played out between my daughter and me, I will definitely put this conversation with my 13-year-old about nose piercing in the win column.
 But I can already tell, it’s going to be a long season.